-\textbf{Procgen:} Procgen is a collection of 16 procedurally generated, game-like environments, specifically designed to evaluate an agent's generalisation capability, differentiating it from Atari 2600 games~\citep{mnih2013playing}.
+Procgen is a collection of 16 procedurally generated, game-like environments, specifically designed to evaluate an agent's generalization capability, differentiating it from Atari 2600 games~\citep{mnih2013playing}.
 The open-source code for these environments can be found at \url{https://github.com/openai/procgen}.
-Further details on these domains are presented in Section~\ref{appendix-experiment-details} of the appendix.
+Further details on these domains are presented in \cref{appendix_experiments_domains}.